Well 19 - Iron, Manganese & Radium Treatment

 • Using the pilot test results, the optimal size and number of filtration tanks, and the filtration medium are determined.
 Conceptual layouts and building configurations are explored and presented in a short report.

-• Preliminary Design: Completed Setember 2022
+• Preliminary Design: Completed September 2022

 • The objective of the preliminary design phase is to bring two to three alternatives to a level of detail that building design, operational parameters and expected construction costs are known.
 These options are presented to regulators, the public and the Water Board for feedback and ultimately the selection of a preferred option.

-• Final Design: Underway
+• Final Design: Completed Fall 2023

 • In the final design phase the preferred option is designed in full detail.
 Construction plans, contract specifications and a detailed cost estimate are prepared.
 The final design must be approved by regulators and other review authorities including the Public Service Commission, Department of Natural Resources, City of Madison, Water Utility Board and University of Wisconsin.

-• Bidding: Expected Summer 2023
+• Bidding: Completed Winter 2023

-• Construction: Expected Late 2023 through 2025
+• Construction: Underway - Spring 2024 through 2025

 • Testing and Start-up: Expected Late 2025